Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 The advantage of using a language app is that you can set your own pace based on your schedule and learning habits.

-There is no obligation to attend a class on a busy or off day.
+Attending a class on a busy or off day is not obligatory.
 So, you won’t miss learning anything useful.
 You decide when and how much to study.

 Most apps have brief sessions.
 So you can easily schedule them around your schedule.
 Aside from that, you can choose from various lesson plans based on what you need, from greetings to idioms.